Skip to Content

-Homemade gingerbread dough recipe so you can make and decorate gingerbread men or cookies at home at Christmas time.
+Easy homemade gingerbread dough with molasses recipe you can bake in the oven and decorate men or cookies at home at Christmas time.
+Last year we made cake mix gingerbread cookies, those were incredible and fun to โ€œdress upโ€, this time was from scratch.
 Fun kids activity.

 This is an easy gingerbread dough you can make during the holidays.
 A delicious, moist spice cookie that kids can decorate and enjoy together.
-One of many quick easy dessert recipes we’ve shared on The Typical Mom blog. (affiliate links present, originally published 11/21)
+One of many quick easy dessert recipes weโ€™ve shared on The Typical Mom blog. (affiliate links present)

-How to Make Gingerbread Men
+How to Make Gingerbread Man

-Last year we made cake mix gingerbread cookies, those were incredible and fun to “dress up”.
 If you want a really easy gingerbread dough then you could give that a whirl.
-Homemade is always best though so if you do have some more time I’d go with this one.
+Homemade is always best though so if you do have some more time Iโ€™d go with this one.
+You donโ€™t have to make men out of these though, any cookie cutter will do, but a man is typical.

-Then bake 11 minutes instead of the 8 so each piece is harder.
-You can buy the shapes you’ll need here for that idea.
-Or just use a circle and make “regular cookies”.
-Now, just get out two bowls and a mixer to beat butter and sugar together so your mixture gets nice and smooth…..
+This is another option you could make with this recipe except that you would bake for 11 minutes instead of the 8 so each piece is harder.
+You can buy the shapes youโ€™ll need here for that idea.
+Or just use a circle and make โ€œregular cookiesโ€.
+Now, just get out two bowls and a mixer to beat butter and sugar together so your mixture gets nice and smoothโ€ฆ..

 Gingerbread Dough